neuropsychology/NeuroKit/.github/CONTRIBUTING.rst

 You probably already saw the `README <https://github.com/neuropsychology/NeuroKit/blob/master/README.rst>`_ file that shows up on NeuroKit's Github home page (right after the list of directories).
 It contains a brief overview of the project, some examples and figures. *But, most importantly, there are the links that will take you to the Documentation*.

-The documentation contains a description of the API (or Application Program Interface), like `here <https://neuropsychology.github.io/NeuroKit/functions/index.html>`_.
+The documentation contains a description of the API (or Application Program Interface), which you can access from `this page <https://neuropsychology.github.io/NeuroKit/functions/index.html>`_.
 All the info you will see on the webpages is rendered directly from the code, meaning that the website reads the code and generates a HTML page from it. **That's why it's important to structure your code in a standard manner**.

 The API is organized by types of signals.
 You'll find that each function has a **description**, and that most of them refer to peer-reviewed papers or other GitHub repositories.
 Also, for each function, **parameters** are described in order.
 Some of them will take many different **options** and all of them should be described as well.